 When ordering, I’d simply ask if they had any burgers or fries that were “going begging”.

-Meaning they were made but not bought, or perhaps they’ve been sitting under the heat lamp a little too long.
+Meaning they were made but not bought, often they are custom made, or perhaps they’ve been sitting under the heat lamp a little too long.

 Nothing wrong with them!